Also known as: Arteritis - temporal, Cranial arteritis or Giant cell arteritis

 You may also have other tests, including:

-Most people make a full recovery, but long-term treatment (for 1 to 2 years or longer) may be needed.
+Most people make a full recovery, but treatment may be needed for 1 to 2 years or longer.
 The condition may return at a later date.

 There is no known prevention.